 How many votes are needed for a bill to pass the House of Representatives and the Senate?

 Interesting question Liliana.
-A majority vote is needed for a bill – a proposed law – to pass both the Senate and House of Representatives.
+There isn’t a fixed number of votes required to pass a bill – a proposed law.
+A majority vote is needed for a bill to pass both the Senate and the House of Representatives.
 Not all senators or members need to be present for the vote.
-The bill is passed if a majority – more than half of senators or members present in either the Senate or House – vote for it.
+The bill is passed if more than half of those present vote for it.

 However, a bill to change the Constitution – the rulebook of our nation – can only be passed by an absolute majority.
-This means a majority of the whole number of Senators or members of the House.
+This means a majority of the total number of senators or members of the House, not just those present.

 A large red room where senators sit in rows of chairs.
 The Usher of the Black rod guards the door into the room.